humanmade/altis-documentation/other-docs/guides/altis-releases.md

 ## Module Releases

-Modules may release new features periodically, and outside of the Altis major version.
+Modules may preview new features periodically, and outside of the Altis major version.
 These new features are stable and production-ready, but may be incomplete, so we treat them as preview releases.
 Once they are feature-complete, they will be included in the next Altis major release.

 These preview releases always have a `<module major>` component larger than `0`.